Who is Liable in an LLC: Everything You Need to Know

 Another idea is to obtain business insurance.
 This can help protect your personal assets from liability.
 While it can’t protect you from liability in the event of fraud or illegal practices, it can prevent liability if you inadvertently injure someone else.
 An example of this would be a massage therapist accidentally injuring someone’s leg when performing a massage.

 If you need help learning more about the limited liability protection exceptions, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5-percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.